hanabi/hanabi.github.io/Reference.md

 ## Ejection

 * *Ejection* refers to a move like a *Bluff*, but instead of playing an unrelated card from *Finesse Position*, someone plays an unrelated card from their *Second Finesse Position*.
-For example, if a player's hand hand is completely unclued, their *Second Finesse Position* is slot 2.
+For example, if a player's hand is completely unclued, their *Second Finesse Position* is slot 2.

 ### The 5 Color Ejection (5CE)